pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 =======================

-A persistent object that changes through a sequence of decisions corresponds to the notion of an 'aggregate' in Domain-Driven Design.
+A persistent object that changes through a sequence of decisions corresponds to the notion of an 'aggregate' in `Domain-Driven Design <https://en.wikipedia.org/wiki/Domain-driven_design>`__.
 An 'event-sourced' aggregate is persisted by persisting the decisions as a sequence of 'events'.
 We can use the aggregate base class ``Aggregate`` and the ``@event``